nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction_to_Amazon_Web_Services/introtoaws3.md

 !!!
 Note "Amazon EC2"

          Amazon Elastic Cloud Computing (Amazon EC2) features virtual computing environments called instances.
 These instances can vary in configurations of CPU, memory, storage, networking capacity.
-For the purposes of future tutorials, we will launch Ubuntu 20.04 Pro LTS.
-LTS releases are the ‘enterprise grade’ releases of Ubuntu and are utilized the most.
+For the purposes of future tutorials, we will launch `Ubuntu 20.04 Pro LTS` which is an enterprise grade releases of Ubuntu.

 Click on <span class="highlight_txt">Launch Instance</span>: